jmccormac01/donuts_voyager/README.md

    1. Rebuild the image:
       1. ```docker build -t voyager_donuts .```
    1. Wait for that to complete.
 You should see a new image appear in Docker Desktop.

+# Rebuilding the Complete Docker and MySQL Environment

+After major upgrades to Donuts, the MySQL database schema might change.
+This means that both the code and the reference image database need rebuilding.
+This is much simpler than the initial setup above.
+To do a complete rebuild:

+   1. In GitHub Desktop, pull the latest version of the code (check correct branch for development features)
+   1. Check the ```donuts_configs/james_test.toml``` file to look for new donuts config parameters
+   1. As of 2023-07-31 a ```CHANGELOG.md``` file is included, this will outline any new config parameters
+   1. Add new entries to your config file with suitable parameters (e.g. new corresponding fits header keywords or calibration parameters)
+   1. In Docker Desktop:
+      1. In the containers tab, stop any running containers and delete them
+      1. In the images tab, delete the ```voyager_donuts``` and ```db``` images
+      1. In the volumes tab, delete the ```mysql``` volume
+      1. This will invalidate the long term reference image storage.
+New references will be taken during the next observation sequence.
+   1. Run the ```start.bat``` script.
+This will rebuild both images and apply all upgrades
+   1. Run the ```stop.bat``` script, if you do not want to continue observing right now.

 # Manually Running Donuts